PreciselyData/spectrum-aws-partner-solution/README.md

   ## AWS considerations
   For the initial deployment, you'll want to make sure you have the following created before starting the deployment:

-  A Keypair
+  1) A Keypair

-  A VPC with a Subnet
+  2) A VPC with a Subnet

-  Security Groups within the VPC
+  3) Security Groups within the VPC

+  Once you have these created, make note of them as you'll need them during the deployment.

 # Additional Resources
 Follow this link to additional documentation on Spectrum: